 Larvae can be carried thousands of miles before they settle into seagrass or algae beds to grow.
 Baby lobsters live a solitary existence until they begin to congregate and migrate to offshore reefs where they mature.
 Lobsters continue to grow their entire life and molt when they outgrow their exoskeleton.
 During molting the lobsters are vulnerable to a number of predators.
 It usually takes several days for them to regrow an exoskeleton.

 Spiny lobsters are capable of true migration using the Earth’s magnetic field.
 They usually begin to migrate after the first major storm in the fall to offshore areas.
 They form a long single line of up to 50 individuals that march away from shallow waters.
-They migrate to areas where the water temperature are more stable.
+They migrate to areas where the water temperature is more stable.

 Check out Myrna Martin's award winning textbooks, e-books, videos and rock sets.
 The Kids Fun Science Bookstore covers a wide range of earth science topics.
 Click here to browse.